rotiiiaokaaa-ops/aibotrahman/README.md

 </a>

 <p align="center">
-    AI RAHMAN is a free, open-source template built with Next.js and the AI SDK that helps you quickly build powerful chatbot applications.
+    Ai RAHMAN is an AI developed by Rahman who studied at SMP MUHAMMADIYAH LOA KULU
 </p>